-Consider the example of a mouse's head movement (Figure 2.1).
-The aim is to identify the neural populations that play causal and constitutive roles in head movement.
-The idea is that particular neurons will be active depending on where the mouse is orientated (Figure 2.1A).
-The neural manifold hypothesis claims that if the population dynamics embody a variable of particular dimension and topology, then those dynamics would be focused on a subspace of corresponding manifold dimension and topology (Figure 2.1B).
-If head direction is a single variable (i.e., topologically 1-dimension), then the expectation is that among the high dimensional data there will be a low dimensional spline that is also a single variable (i.e., topologically 1-dimension).
-In the current context, a "spline" is mathematical function applied to interpolate or smooth data, and can be helpful in identifying trajectories and regions of data that is of particular interest when explaining a phenomenon.
+variable of particular dimension and topology, then those dynamics would be focused on a subspace of corresponding manifold dimension and topology (Figure 2.1b).
+If head direction is a single variable (i.e., topologically one-dimensional), then the expectation is that among the high-dimensional data there will be a low-dimensional spline that is also a single variable (i.e., topologically one-dimensional).
+In the current context, a "spline" is a mathematical function applied to interpolate or smooth data and can be helpful in identifying trajectories and regions of data that are of particular interest when explaining a phenomenon.
 This is exactly what is seen in this research.
-The mouse's head direction (indicated by diamond shape-tipped arrow; Figure 2.1A-C) occurs across a 1dimensional topology within Euclidean space (Figure 2.1A).
-So too, do the latent variables track along 1-dimensional topology (Figure 2.1B), which, if straightened out conforms to a torus (Figure 2.1C).
-This point cannot be stressed enough: The topology of the actual mouse's head direction and its causal and constitutive neural population activity are homeomorphic, not just in shape (i.e., torus) but in direction (i.e., the neural population activity along the spline tracks identically with the direction of the mouse's head).
+The mouse's head direction (indicated by diamond shape-tipped arrow; Figure 2.1a-c) occurs across a one-dimensional topology within Euclidean space (Figure 2.1a).
+So too, do the latent variables track along a one-dimensional topology (Figure 2.1b), which, if straightened out, conforms to a torus (Figure 2.1c).
+This point cannot be stressed enough: the topology of the actual mouse's head direction and its causal and constitutive neural population activity are homeomorphic, not just in shape (i.e., torus) but in direction (i.e., the neural population activity along the spline tracks identically with the direction of the mouse's head).
 In short, the mouse's head direction in real space, neural population activity in the brain, neural population activity in the state space along the spline, and the location along an abstract torus are equivalent.
-Examples like this motivate the reasonable assumption that such successes will generalize the neural manifold hypothesis to other neural-involving cognizing events as well.
+Examples like this motivate the reasonable assumption that such successes will generalize the neural manifold hypothesis to other neural-involving cognizing events as well.10